Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 "Hookup Apps" by Ephraim Adamz embody the culture of hooking up and using dating apps to find sexual partners.
 The lyrics describe the experience of using these apps and how people navigate the complexities of modern dating in the digital age.

 The chorus repeats the message of being available and ready for a hookup at any time.
-Overall, the themes portray a casual and nonchalant attitude toward sex and the sex-positive movement, emphasizing the freedom and anonymity that dating apps offer.
+The themes portray a casual and nonchalant attitude toward sex and the sex-positive movement, emphasizing the freedom and anonymity that dating apps offer.

 METAPHORS & NEED TO KNOW: